-As an instructor, your pedagogical response to the election may vary widely based on your appraisal of your own context.
-When making that judgment call it can be helpful to bear in mind your own goals for teaching and learning, the fact that major events can be distracting and make it more difficult to teach and learn, and that students in your class may have differing perceptions of what is at stake in the election in light of their own histories and identities.
+When deciding how to talk about the election, it can be helpful to bear in mind your own goals for teaching and learning, the fact that major events can be distracting and make it more difficult to teach and learn, and that students in your class may have differing perceptions of what is at stake in the election in light of their own histories and identities.
 While research indicates that students appreciate when instructors respond in some way to upheavals in the wider world, instructors do so in a wide variety of ways (Huston & DiPietro, 2007).
-This resource outlines some options for responding and surfaces a few factors you might want to consider as you plan your responses.
+This resource outlines some factors you might want to consider as you plan your responses and a few different paths you could take in your response.

 Briefly acknowledge the election